intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 The workshop itself did not address specific security topics.
-Of course, individual changes in Internet technology or operations that influence environmental impacts may also influence security aspects as well.
+Of course, individual changes in Internet technology or operations that influence environmental impacts may also influence security aspects.
 These need to be looked at for every proposed change.

+Such influence on security may come in different forms.
+For instance:

+* Streamlining what data is sent may improve privacy if less information is shared.

+* A mechanism that makes energy consumption information available may be susceptible to tampering or providing false information.

+* A mechanism that allows control of network elements for optimization purposes may be misused to cause denial-of-service or other types of attacks.

 # IANA Considerations